TwoAbove/noita-tools/README.md

-# noita-tools
+# Noitool

+A web app with many things Noita.

+Helps you get a specific seed for your specific needs.

+Current features include:

+* Get seed info
-A web app for finding LC and AP values for a given seed
+* Search for a seed
+* Live seed info viewer

+## Technical details and implementation details that I found interesting

-The code for finding LC and AP values was transferred from [noita_unicorn](https://github.com/SaphireLattice/noita_unicorn)'s `Program.cs` from c# to typescript using [Bridge.NET](https://github.com/bridgedotnet/Bridge/)
+The code for finding LC and AP values was transferred from [noita_unicorn](https://github.com/SaphireLattice/noita_unicorn)'s `Program.cs` from c# to c++.

+The c++ code is then compiled to wasm and is run in web workers (and partly in the main thread).
+The performance improvements are 20-fold by transferring seed functions (like randoms and lc & ap recipes) from a typescript implementation to c++.

-Also, I will be taking inspiration from [cr4xy](https://cr4xy.dev/noita/) for extra features
+Also, I took inspiration from [cr4xy](https://cr4xy.dev/noita/) for extra features.
+You rock! <3